Starting a restaurant is a rewarding experience, but how do you actually make it happen?

 A quick overview of the restaurant business trends

-The National Restaurant Association revealed in a survey that 65% of adults have ordered takeout or via curbside delivery on a weekly basis from June to September of 2020.
-It added that that 71% of restaurant operators reported that their off-premise sales represent a higher proportion of their total business during the pandemic than they did prior to it.
+A survey by the National Restaurant Association revealed that 65% of adults have ordered takeout or via curbside delivery on a weekly basis from June to September of 2020.
+It further went on to add that 71% of restaurant operators reported that their off-premise sales represent a higher proportion of their total business during the pandemic than they did prior to it.

 This survey was backed by Statista, which projected that the total online ordering for restaurants is eyed at 32.2 billion dollars by 2024.
 In addition, most people who will be ordering online are ages 25-34 (32%) and 35-44 (24%).